Calama, Chile: Hispanic Era

-Bolivian Republic Era
+Bolivian Era

 After Bolivia's Declaration of Independence (6 August 1825), and with gradual changes in the administration of the territory, Calama remained constituted under the Departamento de Litoral (1829), subdivided in the Provincia de Lamar y la Provincia de Atacama (Cobija being the departmental capital).
 Calama was an important town in the Atacama Province, through which traveled the weekly mail between Cobija and Salta-Potosí, since 1832.
 In 1840, the provincial capital transferred from Chiuchiu to Calama, increasing the communication boom.

 The border conflicts between Chile and Bolivia did not reach either Calama or the Atacama Province.
 The greater dispute concentrated in the central prairie and in the coast, where they began to discover rich silver deposits, saltpeter, and guano.
 The ambiguity that led to the frontier conflicts was the possession of the central plain and the Atacama coast.
 The environment was made tense when Chilean troops, under the command of colonel Emilio Sotomayor Baeza, invaded the port of Antofagasta on the morning of February 14, 1879.
 Later, Bolivia declared war on Chile on March 1.

-Chilean Republic Era
+Chilean Era

 Since that day, the changes in the administration have been very deep.
 It being part of the administrative center of 2° order in Bolivia, returned as one of 4° order under the Chilean administration (subdelegation).
 In 1888, under the government of José Manuel Balmaceda, Calama returned as an administrative center of 3° order, inaugurated as the municipality on 13 October.
 Prior to that, in 1886, Calama was chosen for a railway station of the Antofagasta-Bolivia Railway, which further expedited shipments through Calama.

+Calama was devastated by a 1955 earthquake its reconstruction went fast and tripled its urban area.
+Calama grew further when the town of Chicamata next to mine of the same name was dismantled and replaced by housing in Calama in the 2003–2007 period.

 Geography and climate

 Calama has two distinct entities: the desert and the Andes Mountain Range.
 Between 2000 and 3000 m, the desert climate (BWk) is characterized by annual precipitation that does not surpass 35 mm.
 The average temperature is 11.2 C throughout the year with drastic changes between average daily highs of over 20 C and average daily lows below 0 C in winter and record highs of over 30 C in summer.
 Light easterly winds are common in the mornings with strong westerly winds in the afternoon.
-It is believed to be the third sunniest place in the world.